turbo-sim/turbodash/docs/documentation.md

 ## Stage geometry relations

 The stage geometry is obtained by scaling up the non-dimensional parameters derived in the previous section.
-Given the prescribed operating conditions and the computed flow angles, the complete velocity triangles, thermodynamic states, and annulus dimensions at each flow station can be determined explicitly.
+Given the prescribed operating conditions and the computed dimensionless parameters, the velocity vectors, thermodynamic states, and annulus dimensions at each flow station can be determined explicitly.

 The inlet entropy and the isentropic enthalpy at the turbine exit are first computed from the specified inlet total conditions and exit static pressure:
 $$